d2si/sovereign-keys/README.md

 ```
 If `/mnt/data` does not exist, it will be created.

-The last one will probably tell you an error like **/dev/sdf already have partitions.
+This last one probably gave you an error like **/dev/sdf already have partitions.
 Sovereign Keys can only prepare empty volumes**.

-This is because of our previous tests.
-We can overwrite the volume, **BECAUSE IT IS JUST A TEST AND THERE IS NO REAL DATA**:
+This is because of our previous `sk-prep-dev`. **BECAUSE IT IS JUST A TEST AND THERE IS NO REAL DATA**, we can overwrite the volume:
 ```sh
 #############################################
 # Executed on the Test instance as ec2-user #